JetBrains/intellij-sdk-docs/intro/sdk_style.md

 The `upsource:///` URI effectively points to the root of the `intellij-community` repository.
 * `[README.md](upsource:///README.md)` for links to general files in the repository.
 * `[`\`AnAction\``](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)` for links to source code files for interfaces and classes.
-  Note the use of \`\` characters surrounding the class name in the link.
+  * Note the use of \`\` characters surrounding the class name in the link.
+  * When linking to an API in this manner the FQN isn't necessary in the link.
+  * Be judicious when using such links.
+    Generally only one link is needed for a given file on a documentation page.

 General links have one of the following formats:
 * `[External site](https://example.org)` links to an external site.